 Marketing is becoming a real-time activity with high volumes of data involved.
 Display and search campaigns, for example, can participate in thousands of programmatic auctions every day and contain a high number of ad groups and keywords, each with its own conversion rate, spend, ROI, etc. A wide array of numbers that are constantly changing.

 Most of the time, the change remains within the bounds of natural variation, but this is not always the case.
 As a marketer you need to be constantly alert so that as soon as something stops performing as expected, you are there to promptly take corrective action.

 Anomaly detection uses statistics and machine learning to alert marketers as soon as key metrics such as conversion rate, revenue, and traffic deviate too much from what is expected and accepted.
+Check out this guide.
 This technique sees all these numbers as statistical time series and knows how to spot seasonal and weekly patterns as well as how to avoid triggering false alarms.
 This way, if you have outliers in your data or segments that under- or overperform, these can be swiftly flagged.

 Forecasting is everywhere: financial markets, economic indices, corporate sales, etc. So, it's no surprise that this technique can also forecast online traffic, conversion, revenue, and other metrics marketers care about.
 Similar to anomaly detection, forecasting uses historical data to predict trends.
 This, however, is not always possible and, as a result, forecasts are sometimes not accurate.

 In order to make interpretation of predicted results more flexible, forecasting techniques provide bands within which forecasted data can range with given probabilities.
 If uncertainty is properly accounted for, forecasting can be used as a technique to help you better adjust your future campaigns and targets.